syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## DataTable exporting

-Grid has support to export DataTable type datasource.
-This support helps when a Grid has no view model, and a DataTable is bound to a Grid.
+The grid has support to export DataTable type datasource.
+This support helps when a grid has no view model, and a DataTable is bound to a grid.

 {% tabs %}